walkerkehoe/walkerkehoe/content/projects/methalox-engine-1.md

 ### ![](/images/cv.png)

 All of our feed system components could be sourced COTS, with the exception of the cavitating venturi in the liquid oxygen line (ORMO in the P&ID diagram).
+A cavitating venturi is a type of flow metering device that can achieve a constant mass flow rate independently of downstream pressure fluctuations.

 ### Nozzle and Combustion Chamber